389ds/389ds.github.io/docs/389ds/contributing.md

     <DESC>

-    Fixes <The Issue URL>
+    relates: <The Issue URL>

     Author: <your name here>

-    Review by: ???
+    Reviewed by: ???

 Fill in the commit message and save.
 You now have a single well formed commit to send us.
+In Pagure, the "relates" keyword will update that Issue with the commit hash (a very convenient feature).

 ### Create a pull-request